shipujin/liveslak/README.txt

  -M                 Add multilib (x86_64 only).
  -O outfile         Custom filename for the ISO.
  -R runlevel        Runlevel to boot into (default: 4).
+ -S privkey:cert    Enable SecureBoot support and sign binaries
+                    using the full path to colon-separated
+                    private key and certificate files.
  -X                 Use xorriso instead of mkisofs/isohybrid.
 </code>